- HCM310 - Healthcare Services and the Consumer

 - HCM390 - Human Resources in the Health Professions

 Examines factors impacting healthcare organizations and how effective human resources policies and procedures can improve organizational efficiencies within the context of emerging health care models/legislation.
 The recruitment, hiring, orientation, reviewing, and retention of healthcare professionals in the midst of labor shortages will be addressed with an emphasis of linking outcomes to patient care.
 Legal and ethical implications associated with the healthcare workforce, including credentialing, CEUs, and unionization will be discussed.
-Cultural competency will be explored with an emphasis on diversity and inclusiveness for both the health care professionals and as part of the patient experience.
-Prerequisite: ENGL 101 with a grade of C or better.
-Restricted to Health Sciences major/minor.
+Cultural competency will be explored with an emphasis on diversity and inclusiveness for both the healthcare professionals and as part of the patient experience.
+Prerequisite: HCM 302, ENGL 101 both with a grade of C or higher.
+Restricted to HCM major/minor.

 Credit Hours: 3